 These efforts have calmed markets, but haven’t brought borrowing costs down far enough to make struggling governments’ finances bearable in the long run.
 Spain, for example, must pay an interest rate of 5.4 percent to borrow money for 10 years -- 3.6 percentage points more than Germany.
 Were it to end up paying that rate on all its debts, the risk premium -- a direct reflection of investors’ concerns about a default or a breakup of the euro -- would cost Spanish taxpayers about 20 billion euros a year.
 That’s roughly equivalent to what Spain spends on justice, defense, public security and foreign policy combined.

-The plans to boost the euro area’s bailout capacity at today’s ministerial meeting aren’t nearly ambitious enough to solve the problem.
+The to boost the euro area’s bailout capacity at today’s ministerial meeting aren’t nearly ambitious enough to solve the problem.
 German Chancellor Angela Merkel has signaled that she would support adding the EFSF’s existing loan commitments to the new 500 billion-euro European Stability Mechanism, boosting the funds’ combined lending ability to about 700 billion euros.
 By adding the EFSF’s 240 billion euros in unused capacity, the total could be increased to almost 1 trillion euros.

 Merkel faces real political constraints from a German electorate that’s reluctant to make more sacrifices to bail out less-disciplined economies.
 But such a meager response, combined with a lack of debt relief for insolvent sovereigns, all but guarantees that governments will have to turn to the rescue funds for support.
 As a result, European leaders’ frugality could prove very costly to the taxpayers whose interests they claim to defend.